Mandolin: Reproduction Bridges

 Many players with broken bridges have asked me to make replacements.
 This can be done most easily by sending me the broken one, but failing that, I can reproduce one very similar with certain measurements.
 Those are as follows; the length, the width, saddle length and string spread; and a photo or two helps to get the shape and style right.

-An idea of the cost of posting can be found at the bottom of the page.
-Order by dropping me a line via the contact page.
+Discussing a replacement can be done by dropping me a line via the contact page.

 |Hand-made Standard Bridge Blanks in Ebony or Rosewood|